(416) 658-1818free case evaluation 1

 Penalties and Sentences for Sexual Assault Conviction

-Contact an Experienced Criminal Lawyer Today
+Contact an Experienced Toronto Sexual Assault Lawyer Today

 A sexual assault conviction can also profoundly impact employment and social standing, making it difficult to find work, secure housing, or engage in community activities.
 The stigma associated with such convictions often leads to social isolation and strained personal relationships.

-At Pyzer Criminal Lawyers, we understand these challenges and are committed to protecting our clients' rights and seeking suitable outcomes.
-Our committed team recognizes the seriousness of sexual assault charges and is dedicated to providing compassionate yet robust representation to defend your rights and advocate for your innocence.
+At Pyzer Criminal Lawyers, we understand these challenges and are committed to protecting our clients’ rights and seeking suitable outcomes.
+Our committed team recognises the seriousness of sexual assault charges and is dedicated to providing compassionate yet robust representation to defend your rights and advocate for your innocence.

 Get a Free Consultation